Moreton Island: Pacific Adventurer oil spill

 On 11 March 2009 the container ship MV Pacific Adventurer lost bunker oil and cargo north of Moreton Island during heavy seas that were generated by Tropical Cyclone Hamish.
 The ship reportedly lost 31 containers of ammonium nitrate and as much as 230 tonnes of bunker oil.
 The spilled bunker oil was washed ashore on beaches along the northern end of Moreton Island including Honeymoon Bay, as well as along Bribie Island and beaches on the Sunshine Coast.
 These have been deemed disaster areas, although a controversy has arisen as to the lack of early response as well as the refusal to accept offers of help or allow access to clean up the area.

 The ship's owners face the possibility of up to A$2 million in fines and the skipper could have to pay up to $200,000.
 They may also be liable for up to $250 million for environmental damage to the shoreline.

 Britain's Swire Shipping Ltd., the Hong Kong-registered ship's owner, said containers aboard the ship had slipped from the deck as it rocked in cyclone-stirred waters, ripping a hole in a bunker oil tank and spilling the equivalent of more than 11000 impgal of bunk oil into the sea.
 Later, the company said a diver's inspection of the hull had led it to conclude the amount of spilled bunk oil was "significantly more" than that, but did not give a replacement figure.

+Moreton Island Bushfires 2025

+On the 5th of October, a bushfire broke out from a campfire lit during a total fire ban.
+The bushfire started near the Telegraph Track between Tangalooma and Blue Lagoon Campground, likely near Eagers Creek.
+The QFD issued a Watch and Act warning for the north half of the island.
+Over 640 Hectares have been burned as of October 6th.
+32 Fire crews have been dispatched, and 5 aerial firefighting assets deployed.
+As of October 7th the fire has been extinguished with 2300 hectares burned or an estimated 13% of the National Park.